Terence Bourke, 10th Earl of Mayo: Early life

 Bourke was born in Gosforth, Northumbria, the son of the Hon.
 Bryan Longley Bourke, third son of Walter Longley Bourke, 8th Earl of Mayo.
 He was educated at St. Aubyns Preparatory School in Rottingdean and then at the Dartmouth Royal Naval College, as a cadet.
 He was commissioned into the Royal Navy and joined the Fleet Air Arm, flying Sea Hawks in the Suez Crisis of 1956.
 He later flew aerobatics with No. 703 Naval Air Squadron and left the Navy on medical grounds in 1959.

 Career

 Bourke set up a printing company in Gosport, Hampshire, where he became active in local politics, serving as a Conservative councillor from 1961 to 1964.
 In 1962 he inherited his titles from an uncle, Ulick Henry Bourke, 9th Earl of Mayo.
-However, his Irish peerages (Earl of Mayo, Viscount Mayo of Monycrower, and Lord Naas) only entitled him to sit in the Irish House of Lords, which had been abolished under the Acts of Union 1800.
 He stood for Parliament as a Liberal candidate in South Dorset in the 1964 general election, but lost heavily to the Conservative candidate.

 In 1965, he moved to County Galway in the Republic of Ireland, where he became managing director of the Irish Marble Company, quarrying Connemara marble.
 He also founded the Galway Flying Club, which later led to the creation of Galway airport.

-Family
+Marriages and children

+In 1952, Bourke married firstly Margaret Jane Robinson Harrison.
+They had three sons: